andigan/wall-collective/README.md

 Uses:

 - Node.js express framework.
-- MongoDB for persistent storage of element styles.
+- MongoDB for persistent storage of image styles and positions.
 - Socket.IO to share style changes with other clients in real time.
-- jQuery sparingly.
+- AWS S3 for cloud storage of streamed uploaded images.
+- Redux store for state management.
+- Webpack for an efficient build.
+- Sass for styles.
+- Handlebars for templating.
+- Babel for ES2015/ES2016 transpiling.
+- jQuery.UI for drag and drop.
+- Instagram API and OAuth for feed integration.
 - Interact.js for touchscreen rotating and resizing.
-- HTTP cookies to remember which draggers are activated.
+- HTTP cookies to remember which draggers are activated and session ID.

 ## Functionality